ml-kl-23/Social-Netwok-Analysis/README.md

+1) Keep .py and .txt file in the same directory
+2) python SNA_FB.py

 Uses the SNAP public dataset Social circles: Facebook from Stanford University(https://snap.stanford.edu/data/ego-Facebook.html).
 This dataset consists of ‘circles’ (or ‘friends lists’) from Facebook.